tannerdolby/eleventy-photo-gallery/README.md

 6. Go into `_data/gallery.json` and create a new object with the image metadata

 See [CONTRIBUTING.md](https://github.com/tannerdolby/eleventy-photo-gallery/blob/master/CONTRIBUTING.md) for more on customizing the image gallery.

+🚧 Working to automate this with local build time image transformations... stay tuned  🚧

 ### More options for image optimization
 * [Squoosh](https://squoosh.app/) - Make images smaller using best-in-class codecs, right in the browser.